 All grantees will be required to submit a project plan before beginning work, which will consist of their successful application for this RFP, plus any needed revisions.
 Grantees will complete a final report on grant activities and outcomes as well as define steps to implement and sustain activities after the grant ends.
-Grant activities need to be completed by June 30, 2023.
-Applicants will have until July 31, 2023, to submit a final report.
+Grant activities need to be completed by May 31, 2024 because DPH's federal funding for this project concludes on this date rather than the usual end of the state fiscal year.
+Applicants will have until June 30, 2024, to submit a final report.
 Mass in Motion, the Office of Local and Regional Health, and the Root Cause Solutions Exchange, in coordination with the Office of Health Equity, will conduct periodic check-ins with grantees to discuss grant progress, identify potential barriers and opportunities, and provide technical assistance and data support.
-Grantees may be asked to present on their grant-funded project at a future Mass in Motion or an Office of Local and Regional Health stakeholders meeting.
+Grantees may be asked to present on their grant-funded project at a future Mass in Motion, MHOA, or an Office of Local and Regional Health stakeholders meeting.
+Grantees will be expected to attend NCHPAD's trainings on the NiCIP.
+MDPH will also train grantees on racial justice and disability rights.